 Who needs a DBS check?

-Anyone who works regularly (eg 4 times per month or more) at your out of school club and who has unsupervised access to the children, whether on a voluntary or employed basis, must have an enhanced DBS check.
-(See our article on Who needs a DBS check? for more details and a useful flow chart.)
+Anyone who works regularly (eg four times per month or more) at your out of school club and who has unsupervised access to the children, whether on a voluntary or employed basis, must have an enhanced DBS check.

-You must not allow new members of staff to work unsupervised with children until a satisfactory enhanced DBS check has been received.
-(See our DBS, safeguarding and safe recruitment article for more details.)
+You must not allow any member of staff to work unsupervised with children until a satisfactory enhanced DBS check has been received.

 Note that you cannot obtain DBS checks for anyone under 16 — for example school work experience placements, or children volunteering as part of their Duke of Edinburgh Award.